-1.2.1 Context
+1.4 Context

 Sydney Metro Northwest is the first stage in Australia's largest public transport project, being the Sydney Metro rapid transit rail network.
-The Sydney Metro Northwest rapid transit rail network is due to open to customers in the first half of 2019, with a train programmed to arrive at least every four minutes in peak periods.
+The Sydney Metro Northwest rapid transit rail network opened to customers on 26th May2019, with a train programmed to arrive at least every four minutes in peak periods.